Sigma 35mm f/1.4 DG DN Art Review

 85mm f/1.4 DG DN Art

-At the time this review was posted the the retail price of the Sigma 35mm f/1.4 DG DN Art was USD 899.00 or CAD 1,179.95 at Camtec Photo.
+When this review was posted, the retail price of the Sigma 35mm f/1.4 DG DN Art was USD 899.00 in the U.S. or CAD 1,179.95 at Camtec Photo.

 Handling

-I enjoyed having the aperture ring as this is how I have been using my manual focus lenses and Fujifilm cameras for years.
+I enjoyed having the aperture ring, as this is how I have been using my manual focus lenses and Fujifilm cameras for years.
 The aperture ring turns effortlessly and is not easily moved inadvertently.

 Specs